flytreeleft/nexus3-keycloak-plugin/README.md

 Nexus3 Keycloak Plugin
 ===============================

-This plugin adds a Keycloak realm to Sonatype Nexus OSS and enables you to authenticate with Keycloak Realm Users and authorize with keycloak realm client roles.
+This plugin adds a Keycloak realm to Sonatype Nexus OSS and enables you to authenticate with Keycloak Realm Users and authorize with Keycloak realm/client roles or groups.

 It works with Nexus 3.x and Keycloak 3.x, Keycloak 4.x.

 ## Warning

-If you are using the version 0.2.x, and want to upgrade the plugin to 0.3.x, you should create new roles in Nexus3 becuase the new version supports to mapping the **Realm-Roles**, **Client-Roles** or **Realm-Groups** of Keycloak.
+If you are using the version 0.2.x of this plugin, and want to upgrade the plugin to 0.3.x, you should create some new roles in Nexus3, becuase the new version of the plugin supports to map the **Realm-Roles**, **Client-Roles** and **Realm-Groups** of Keycloak to the Nexus3 roles.

-But don't worry about your data or the existing role mappings, they still will work well.
+But don't worry about your data or the existing role mappings, they will still work well.
-The new version is compatible with the old version.
+The latest version of the plugin is compatible with the old version.
-In the new version, the original role/group name which is from Keycloak will be prepended `RealmRole:` (If it's a Realm Role), `ClientRole:` (If it's a Client Role) or `RealmGroup:` (If it's a Realm Group).
+In the new version, the original Keycloak role/group name will be prepended with `RealmRole:` (If it's a Realm-Role), `ClientRole:` (If it's a Client-Role) or `RealmGroup:` (If it's a Realm-Group).

-> Note: The non-prefixed roles are the Client Roles, and you'd better not map them to the Nexus3 roles again.
+> Note: The non-prefixed roles are all the Client-Roles, and you'd better not map them to the Nexus3 roles again,
+> they will not be shown again in the release version.

-If there is something wrong after you upgrade to the new version.
+If something goes wrong when you upgraded the plugin to the new version.
-**DO NOT DO ANY SAVE or UPDATE ACTIONS**, just go back to the old version and restart Nexus3, then create a issue to report your problem.
+**DO NOT** save or update your configurations again, just go back to the old version and restart Nexus3, then [create](https://github.com/flytreeleft/nexus3-keycloak-plugin/issues/new) an issue to report your problem.

 ## Development

 Read the details in [develop/README.md](./develop/README.md).

 ## Prerequisites

 * JDK 8+ is installed
 * Apache Maven is installed
 * Sonatype Nexus OSS 3.x is installed

 ## Installation

 When Nexus gets downloaded and unzipped, there are typically two directories created:
 * nexus-3.3.2-02
 * sonatype-work/nexus3